larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 - Apply consistent, fair, and timely moderation of communication across all IETF channels without regard to one's position or previous contributions;
-- Disagreements are addressed through appeals;
+- Disagreements about moderation actions are addressed through appeals;
 - Balance transparency against both privacy of individuals involved and further disruption to the community;
 - Allow moderators to reconsider decisions; and